 As for the feature film itself, Under Fire is presented in a 1080p transfer that presents the movie in its original 1.85:1 aspect ratio.
 The video quality is quite impressive here for a 31-year-old title that didn’t fare too terribly well at the US box office way back when, and which we’ve only seen via inferior VHS and DVD transfers after that.
 Accompanying the dynamic video presentation is a lively and very crisp 2.0 DTS-HS MA lossless audio track with optional white English (SDH) subtitles.
 Non-removable yellow English subtitles appear for some dialogue spoken in Spanish.

-All in all, Under Fire is one of the many movies that just didn't get the chance to shine when it was first released by Orion Pictures in 1983.
-Since then, viewers have been able to (re)discover and cherish the thrilling drama, and Twilight Time's new Blu-ray release is most assuredly the best possible way to experience this underrated gem.
-The limited edition release is restricted to pressing of only 3,000 units, and is available exclusively from Screen Archives while supplies last.
+All in all, Under Fire is one of the many movies that just didn’t get the chance to shine when it was first released by Orion Pictures in 1983.
+Since then, viewers have been able to (re)discover and cherish the thrilling drama, and Twilight Time’s new Blu-ray release is most assuredly the best possible way to experience this underrated gem.
+The limited edition release is restricted to pressing of only 3,000 units while supplies last.